One Pact: 2024–present: Paradoxx, "Until Now" and Fallin

 On May 12, Armada revealed the scheduler of One Pact's first single album Paradoxx to be released on June 7, 2024.
 It contains three tracks and member Tag participated in writing and producing all of the songs.
 The single album along with the lead single "Fxx Off" and its music video was released on June 7.

 On August 16, One Pact released their second Japanese single "Until Now" (待ってたキミを) along with a special video.

-On September 10, Aramda announced that One Pact would be released their second EP Fallin in October 2024.
-A week later, Armada confirmed the release date of One Pact's second EP to be on October 18, after releasing the scheduler on the group's social media accounts.
+On September 10, Aramda announced that One Pact would release their second EP Fallin in October 2024.
+A week later, Armada confirmed the release date of One Pact's second EP to be October 18, after releasing the schedule on the group's social media accounts.